ackwolver335/Java-Coder/README.md

 - **Bitwise Operator** : Operators constitute the basic building block of any programming language.
 Java too provides many types of operators which can be used according to the need to perform various calculations and functions, be it logical, arithmetic, relational, etc.

-Note : The Code examples are given in the code file named as "operatr.java" above.
+Note : Proper Code is given on [operatr.java](https://github.com/ackwolver335/Java-Coder/blob/main/operatr.java) Click to go on it.

 ## Variables in JAVA